 - Cutting chicken into the desired size right in the beginning will save you the time and effort to shred it or chop it later.
 It will also ensure that the flavors coat and seep through every piece right from the beginning

 - Don’t cook it for longer than 6-7 hours because really, chicken cooks pretty fast compared to lamb or beef and that’s all the time it needs if you are cooking it on low sitting.
 When you slow cook it on high, the chicken only needs 3.5-4 hours

-We are using some really simple ingredients to flavour this chicken curry.
-I love adding whole spices like bay leaf, cloves and whole black pepper in the recipe in addition to garam masala because the whole spices really infuse flavour in this recipe.
+We are using some really simple ingredients to flavor this chicken curry.
+I love adding whole spices like bay leaf, cloves and whole black pepper in the recipe in addition to garam masala because the whole spices really infuse flavor in this recipe.
 But if you don’t have them, feel free to skip them and increase the garam masala by 1/4 teaspoon.

 This slow cooker chicken curry will not disappoint.
-Its packed with flavour and you can watch how easy it is in the video below.
+Its packed with flavor and you can watch how easy it is in the video below.